Evaluating Cell AI Foundation Models in Kidney Pathology with Human-in-the-Loop Enrichment: Methods

 \subsection{Data-Enriched Foundation Models Fine-Tuning}

-Benefiting from the data enrichment provided by multiple foundation models' curation, the models can be fine-tuned using either ``good" image patches (foundation model-generated pseudo labels), ``bad" image patches (pathologist-corrected), or both, to enhance kidney nuclei segmentation performance.
-In this section, we first introduce the three foundation models used for image patch curation and continuous fine-tuning.
-A key consideration in fine-tuning, particularly when using both ``good" and ``bad" image patches, is the imbalance between these two classes.
-To address this, we applied a customized weighted oversampling method.
+Leveraging curated data from multiple foundation models, we fine-tune them with “easy” patches (pseudo-labels), “hard” patches (pathologist-corrected), or a combination of both to improve kidney-nuclei segmentation.
+In this section, we (1) introduce the three foundation models used for image-patch curation and continuous fine-tuning, and (2) address a key fine-tuning challenge: the imbalance between ``easy" and ``hard" image patches.
+To mitigate this imbalance, we apply a customized weighted-oversampling method.